azorcode/azorcode/README.md

 - 📫 How to reach me **azorcode@tutanota.com**

-- 📄 Know about my experiences [https://azorcode.netlify.app/](https://azorcode.netlify.app/)
+- 📄 Know about my experiences **I have experience in full-stack web development and cybersecurity.**

 - ⚡ Fun fact **I spent 7 bitcoin in a cafe in 2012 :P**